-Both the G7X Mark II and the XP140 are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the XP140 followed on from the Fujifilm XP130.
+The XP140 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the G7X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon G7 X Mark II and the Fujifilm XP140?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon PowerShot G7 X Mark II:

 - More detail: Offers more megapixels (20 vs 15.9MP) with a 14% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.